 It is unknown how many different print runs of Machamp actually exist.
 Because every card carries the “Edition 1” logo, it is unknown whether a single print run carried Machamp through both of Base Set’s original “Shadowless” print runs, or whether the card also went back for re-printing when the “Edition 1” logo was removed from the rest of the set.

-This card is worth about $8 to $12 if you were to buy it from a retail store.
+This card is worth about $40 to $50 if you were to buy it from a retail store.
 If the card is still in its original cellophane wrapper, it may command slightly higher prices.
 Of course, any cards that are professionally graded and authenticated will carry prices that are much higher than these examples.
-Selling an example of this card to a store would not likely garner more than a few dollars at best.

 When the original Base Set went back for its Unlimited Edition printing each and every card was changed–a drop shadow was added to the right of the card’s artwork, the copyright line was changed, some card text was set in a bold typeface, and the overall colors of the card were made deeper and darker, among other aesthetic changes.
 Inexplicably though, Wizards of the Coast neglected to remove the “Edition 1” logo on the left side of the card.
 This is the biggest element of confusion when dealing with Machamp because it defies all known logic about Unlimited Edition.